rebootunity/fifthbymidwest.github.io/CONTRIBUTING.md

 Contributors agree to the [Contributor Covent](http://contributor-covenant.org/) code of conduct guidelines.

+### Considerations

+All work should be done with the following considerations:

+- Security of Authentication and Access
+- Accessibility of Code and Design

 ## Contributing to Current Development

 Fork the repo, then clone into your environment.